Learn more about how the Cal Poly Humboldt Library can help

 EBSCO eBook Collection (includes collection formerly known as NetLibrary)

 eBooks on these platforms are represented in the library catalog.

 Consult your librarian for help with access to eBooks.

 The Library occasionally uses patron-driven acquisition (PDA) to purchase ebooks.
 Ebooks in one or more disciplines are made available for a set amount of time, and patron use triggers purchase.
 This model is sometimes referred to as demand-driven acquisition (DDA).

-The HSU Library has successfully participated in several PDA trials.
+The Humboldt Library has successfully participated in several PDA trials.